canonical/ubuntu-security-documentation/docs/security-features/process-memory/aslr.rst

 #########################################

-Address Space Layout Randomization (ASLR) is a security feature that randomizes the location of memory allocations, implemented by the kernel and the ELF loader.
-This randomization makes it more difficult for attackers to reliably predict memory addresses when attempting a memory-corruption exploit.
+Address Space Layout Randomization (ASLR) is a security feature that randomizes memory allocations.
+The randomization may be performed by the kernel or by the ELF loader, depending on the type of ASLR.
+This makes it more difficult for attackers to reliably predict or locate memory addresses when attempting to read or corrupt memory.

 It is one of the most widely deployed memory safety mitigations in modern operating systems.
 On most modern Linux distributions, ASLR is enabled